Boby360/HP_Printer_Firmware_Get/README.md

 ## How to download:
 - On the right side, there is a section that says releases.
-- Click the latest version, and under Assets, download Source Code (zip)
+- Click the latest version, and under Assets, download Source Code (zip).

 ## How to use:
-- Extract the zip file
+- Extract the zip file.
-- Right-click the HP_Firmware_get_dev_autoread.ps1 file and select Run with PowerShell
+- Right-click the HP_Firmware_get_dev_autoread.ps1 file and select Run with PowerShell.
 - You will be prompted for a printer model number.
-  This is expecting a format like: E55650, M630, or PW586
+  This is expecting a format like: E55650, M630, or PW586.
 - Next, it will prompt you for a firmware version.
   This is expecting a format like: 5, 5.5, 5.5.0.3, etc.
 - The script will attempt to find firmware versions that match your request.
 If this succeeds, it will give you a list of options.